 Are you satisfied?
 I'm actually still curious about the template and the context.
 Let's see what we can find about these topics.
 First of all, when the class calls

-ListView does some magic through ancestors (SC) to return a template which name derives from the given model.
-So, in short, our
+ListView performs some magic tricks through ancestors (CODE) to return a template which name derives from the given model.
+In short, our

 ArticleListView, defining an

 Article model, automatically uses a template that is called

 May we change this behaviour?
 Of course!
 This is, after all, the point of using classes instead of functions: easily customisable behaviour.
 We can change the definition of our class to be

 from django.views.generic.list import ListView from articles.models import Article class ArticleListView(ListView): model = Article template_name = 'sometemplate.html'